FGasper/zmodemjs/README.md

 contents.
 At the end the sender sends a ZEOF header to let the recipient know this file is done.

 5. The recipient sends another ZRINIT header.
+This lets the sender know that the recipient confirms receipt of the entire file.

 6. Repeat steps 2-5 until the sender has no more files to send.